changjongkim/sc_rebuttal/rebuttal_cascade.md

 ## B. Novelty relative to the prior works (R4)

 The contribution is not any single row of Table I. It is their unified coordination, which no named system provides in this environment.
-Each named work lacks a capability that CASCADE requires.
+Each prior work lacks a capability that CASCADE requires.

 - vLLM prefix caching keeps content-addressed prefixes in one node's GPU HBM.
 It has no cross-node sharing, no DRAM or PFS tiering, and no global deduplication.